zed-industries/zed/docs/src/languages/typescript.md

 ## Inlay Hints

-Zed sets the following initialization options to make the language server send back inlay hints (when Zed has inlay hints enabled in the settings).
+Zed sets the following initialization options to make the language server send back inlay hints (that is, when Zed has inlay hints enabled in the settings).

 You can override these settings in your configuration file: